Fancy-Block/XiaoCV.github.io/_pages/about.md

   - /about.html
 ---

-I'm a M2 student majoring in Mathematical Physics at [Université de Bourgogne]([https://www.pku.edu.cn/](https://www.u-bourgogne.fr/)).
+I'm a M2 student majoring in mathematical physics at [Université de Bourgogne]([https://www.pku.edu.cn/](https://www.u-bourgogne.fr/)).
 My research interest includes Langlands program and motivic theory.

+I am now at the visiting position at the University of Regensburg, supervising by Dr. Vova Sosnilo.
+We are trying to reconstruct ⊙ product in Poincare ∞−category which is constructed by Markus Land and Georg Tamme before in algebraic K−theory of E1−ring spectrum.

 You can find my CV here: [XiaoCV](../assets/XiaoCV-06.06.pdf).